clvv/fasd/README.md

 List of all commands that will be ignored, defaults to (_f $_F_CMD ls echo).

 $_F_TRACK_PWD
-If set to any non-empty string, f will track "$PWD".
-This is useful when you want f to replace autojump or z with f.
+f defaults to track your "$PWD".
+Set this to 0 to disable this behavior.

 $_F_AWK
 Which awk to use. f can detect and use a compatible awk.